Babe Ruth interview with Alan Shacklock

 In the 80s I became an independent record producer for such legends as Mike Oldfield, Meatloaf, roger Daltrey and Jeff beck.
 The alarm .
 JoBoxers , it bites etc Chesney Hawkes was My first #1 in the UK with ‘The One and Only’.
 Of late my compositions have been covered by such artists as ; Sugar Ray, R.Kelly, the Prodigy, Mark Anthony and Thalia.
 And Grandmaster Flash

 Between late 2005 and early 2006, Haan (now Janita Haan Morris), Shacklock, Punshon, and Hewitt recorded new material together in Nashville.
-Now you are active again after all this years.
-How do you like playing again as Babe Ruth?

 In 2002 Babe Ruth were invited to the UK to headline and the 10th anniversary ‘Bboy’ breakdancing championships.
 This reunion was a resounding success and spurred us on to make another album project which we title ‘Que Pasa’.
 It was really my concept and goal to bring our style into the new millennium drawing from our 70 s roots and bringing Babe Ruth into the now.
 I’m really honored to say we made this album with all of the original members.
 It has a definite hip-hop Flavor but retains all of the classic rock influence from first base.
 Hope you like it!